 - to support the development of local community, collective creative activities, and in-person real world group interaction

 - to provide a free and easy-to-use design creation and publishing tool to support interaction and communication about food

 - to support the efforts and promotion of the local food movement including farmers markets, community gardens, and other groups

 - to inspire individuals to think more about food and health

 - to create dialogue and awareness about food

 What is going on with the project right now?

-The design for the interactive design tool is in the works.
-We are hoping to launch the beta version of the tool in Summer 2013.
-Kristen Baumlier is scheduling more public Food Font events for 2013 to get the Food Font project into the community and to inspire others to make their own food alphabets.
+The design for the interactive design tool is currently in development.
+Kristen Baumlier is scheduling more public Food Font events for 2013 and 2013 to get the Food Font project into the community and to inspire others to make their own food alphabets.

 Why not play and write with your food?